WHAT IS MEANT BY COMPETITIVE EXAM?

 In simple words, a competitive exam can be defined as a standardized form of assessment, which aims at bringing out the qualitative candidates among the group, for a specific opportunity.
 Through this approach, any organization or system focuses on individual assessment for passing a course or grade, and based on the scoring, selection is done.

-As the name signifies, there exists a high level of competition among the applicants as thousands, or even millions of candidates may take the same exam to avail the limited opportunity.
+As the name signifies, Microsoft AZ-104 exam dumps reveals a high level of competition among the applicants as thousands, or even millions of candidates may take the same exam to avail the limited opportunity.
 Hence, it becomes tough to secure a seat or a position.

 To mention some of the key features, one may consider about the below given points:-